Kyrpel/tweet-scheduler-make-com/README.md

 - **Two-Step Publishing**
   1. Process content and review generated tweets
-  2. Schedule approved tweets to Google Sheets
+  2. Schedule approved tweets to Google Sheets (you have to setup a make.com scenario)

 ## Setup